shreyasrastogi/AzureUserEntraIDApp/README.md

 **Deploying your Project to Azure**

+- **Application Registration , Sentiment Analysis Endpoint & Key , Azure SQL Server Database has been done in earlier , Please refer to the steps in local setup**

 - Navigate to the Azure Portal.
 **New Static Web App**
 - Search for "Static Web App" and select **"Static Web App"**.